Henry Holiday: Other work and personal life

 From 1899, Holiday worked with Jessie Mothersole as studio assistant and she remained closely associated with the family until Holiday's death.
 In 1906 Holiday gave Mothersole a drawing of his daughter Winifred, which later was acquired by the British Museum.

 In 1907, Holiday went to Egypt, painting a series of watercolours and illustrations on ancient Egyptian themes.
 These were exhibited at Walker's Gallery, London, in March 1908 jointly with Mothersole who had been working on Egyptian archaeological drawings and watercolours since 1903/4.
 In 1907–08, he commissioned the building of a holiday home, Betty Fold, in his favourite part of the Lake District.

 Between 1912 and 1919 he painted the apse of the east end of St Benedict's Church at Small Heath, Birmingham, depicting Christ in Glory with angels, and saints in arcading, below, in Byzantine style.

 Holiday had been a socialist throughout his life and, together with his wife Kate and daughter Winifred, supported the Suffragette movement.
 The family were close acquaintances of Myra Sadd Brown and Emmeline Pankhurst and her daughter, and had organised local suffragette meetings in the Lake District.

-Holiday died on 15 April 1927 in London, two years after his wife, Kate.
+Holiday died on 15 April 1927 in London, two years after his wife, Catherine.
 His nephew, Gilbert Holiday (1879–1937), son of Sir Frederick Holiday, was also an artist who also has paintings in British collections.